peachpiecompiler/peachpie-docs/docs/scenarios/intermediate/nightly-builds.md

 # PeachPie Nightly Builds

-The latest build of PeachPie is always available on NuGet.org or on our AppVeyor feed (https://ci.appveyor.com/nuget/peachpie).
-The build is annotated as a PreRelease version - the packages have pre-release version specified.
+The latest build of PeachPie is always available for our [Patreon](https://www.patreon.com/pchpcompiler) members at [feed.peachpie.io](https://feed.peachpie.io/).

 ### Use the Nightly Build